Sirisha-R-N/WaterMonitoringSystem/README.md

-# IoT-Based Smart Water Management: Water Level & Consumption Monitoring for Homes
+# Smart IoT Solution for Home Water Tracking and Optimization

 This project implements a smart water management system for homes, enabling real-time water level and consumption monitoring using IoT technologies.
 The solution leverages sensors and cloud connectivity to track water usage and storage, providing actionable insights for efficient water management.